khalidgxg/brooder-doc/docs/workflows/admin/withdrawal-requests-management.md

     *   `CANCELED` (`4`): The user has canceled the request.

 2.  **Transactional Fund Management**: The system ensures that money is never lost during the process.
     *   **On Rejection**: The `RejectWithdrawalRequestAction` performs a critical function within a database transaction: it updates the request status to `REJECTED` and immediately deposits the full requested amount *back* into the user's wallet using the `depositFloat` method.
 This guarantees that a rejected request automatically and safely returns the funds.
+For more details on how the wallet system works, see the [Wallets Management (Admin)](./wallets-management.md) documentation.
     *   **On Approval/Completion**: The actions for approval and completion only change the status.
 The actual debiting from the user's wallet happens when the request is first *created*, not when it's approved by an admin.

 3.  **Separation of Concerns: Internal vs. External Payouts**: A key concept is the distinction between internal status updates and the real-world bank transfer.